Dirgantara Monument: History

 The idea for the construction of the monument came from President Sukarno who wanted a statue as a homage to Indonesian airways, and to the conquest of space.
 The chosen location was in front of the headquarters of the Indonesian Air Force, which was designed by Friedrich Silaban, but which has since been demolished and replaced by the Wisma Aldiron Dirgantara office complex.
 The location was strategic because it was also the gateway to Jakarta for visitors coming from Halim Perdanakusuma Airport.

 The statue was designed by Edhi Sunarso around 1964–1965 with the help of the Arca family of Yogyakarta, while the casting process was carried out by the Decorative Bronze Art Bronze Sculpture of Yogyakarta led by I Gardono.
 The development process was overseen by PN Hutama Karya with Ir.
 Sutami as the executing architect.
 Sukarno partly funded the construction of this monument from the sale of his private car.

 Unlike many monuments of the 1960s; the construction of the Dirgantara Monument took a long time to complete due to the September 1965 coup attempt and its aftermath.
 As a result, the monument was left without its bronze sculpture for more than a year.
-Rumors spread that the monument depicted device to extract eyes said to be used by the Communist Party of Indonesia during the alleged torture of the kidnapped generals, although this was repeatedly denied by President Sukarno.
+Rumors spread that the monument depicted the device to extract eyes said to have been used by the Communist Party of Indonesia during the alleged torture of the kidnapped generals, although this was repeatedly denied by President Sukarno.
 The bronze sculpture was assembled section by section (each section of the bronze sculpture weighted about 1 ton) until it was finally completed at the end of 1966, completing the Dirgantara Monument.

 During the late 90s, two elevated toll roads were constructed, flanking the monument in front and at the back.